Chino Valley, Arizona: Education

+Most of Chino Valley is in the Chino Valley Unified School District.
+A piece of the town is in the Humboldt Unified School District.

 The Chino Valley Unified School District presently operates four school facilities in the Town of Chino Valley.
 Territorial Early Education Center (Pre-K through Second Grade) and Del Rio Elementary (Third through Fifth Grades) students.

 Heritage Middle School educates sixth through eighth graders in the district.
 Two County Teachers of the Year and Two Channel 3 Silver Apple Teacher award winners are on the HMS faculty.

 Chino Valley High School partners with Yavapai College Campus for Agribusiness, Science & Technology, located in Chino Valley, where seniors may jointly enroll in CVHS and Yavapai for advanced study.
 The school's Aquaculture & Biotech Lab, Greenhouse and Livestock Facilities support the FFA program.
 CVHS houses five computer lab environments for students plus programs in music and art, and an FBLA program, along with the full component of extracurricular activities and sports programs.

 The district operates under the supervision of a five-member governing board and one district superintendent.
 The district presently employs 7 administrators and 6 directors on a full-time basis, 158 certified teachers and 190 full- and part-time classified employees.

 Chino Valley has two charter schools that operate in the town.
 Mingus Springs is a kindergarten–8th grade school that services over 180 students.
 Excel Education Centers is a 6th–12th grade school that services over 50 students.

 Chino Valley also has a campus of Yavapai College.